The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: An efficient algorithm for the semi-continuous Fr echet distance with one-sided shortcuts

-\begin{lemma} Given a polygonal curve $f$ with $n$ edges and a set $A$ of $m$ points in the plane, and a parameter $L>0$, we can find an interval $(\alpha,\beta]$ that contains, with high probability, at most $L$ critical distances $\delta$, including $\delta^s_F(A,f)$, in $O(m^2n\log(m+n)/L+(m+n)\log(m+n))$ randomized expected time. \end{lemma} \begin{proof} We generate a random sample of $cx$ triples of two points of $A$ and an edge of $f$, where $x=(\binom{m}{2}n+mn)\log(m+n)/L$, and $c>1$ is a sufficiently large constant.
-We also sample $cx$ pairs of a point of $A$ and a vertex of $f$.
-This will generate at most $2cx$ critical values of $\delta$ (some of the triples that we sample might not contribute a critical value, as noted above).
+\begin{lemma} Given a polygonal curve $f$ with $n$ edges and a set $P$ of $m$ points in the plane, and a parameter $L\geq 1$, we can find an interval $(\alpha,\beta]$ that contains, with high probability, at most $O(L)$ critical distances $\delta$, including $\scsFrechet$, in $O(m^2n\log(m+n)/L+(m+n)\log(m+n))$ time. \end{lemma} \begin{proof} We generate a random sample $R$ of $cx$ triples of two points of $P$ and an edge of $f$, where $x=m^2n\log(m+n)/L$, and $c>1$ is a sufficiently large constant.
+We also sample $cx$ pairs of a point of $P$ and a vertex of $f$.
+This generates at most $2cx$ critical values of $\delta$ (some of the triples that we sample might not contribute a critical value, as noted above, and are discarded).